ASAP (TV program): ASAPs 25th anniversary, COVID-19 lockdowns, ABS-CBN's indefinite shutdown, return of live studio audience, and third decade (2020–2024)

-On June 14, 2020, the show resumed its in-studio taping/live staging (every 1st week of the month) of new episodes for broadcast on cable-and-satellite channel Kapamilya Channel, with a virtual audience being admitted in place of an actual studio audience while using artificial crowd noise.
+On June 14, 2020, the show resumed its in-studio taping/live staging (every 1st week of the month) of new episodes for broadcast on cable-and-satellite Kapamilya Channel, with a virtual audience in place of an actual studio audience while using artificial crowd noise.
 Also on the same day, iWant ASAP resumed its telecast via a remote work arrangement through Zoom Video Communications.
-Owing to safety precautions against the COVID-19 pandemic in the Philippines during the general community quarantine, the show entailed a 4-day lock-in taping set-up to produce 3 episodes per taping cycle, with only the episode done during the lock-in period being staged live from the studio itself.
+Owing to COVID-19 safety precautions, the show entailed a 4-day lock-in taping set-up to produce 3 episodes per taping cycle, with only the episode done during the lock-in period being staged live from the studio itself.

-In August 2020, ASAP was reduced to a 2-hour airtime again since 2015 after the franchise renewal of ABS-CBN was denied by the House of Representatives of the Philippines.
+In August 2020, ASAP was reduced to a 2-hour airtime again, since 2015, after the franchise renewal of ABS-CBN was denied by the House of Representatives of the Philippines.

-In September 2020, ASAP's main director Johnny Manahan and cast members Piolo Pascual, Billy Crawford, Maja Salvador, Catriona Gray, Maris Racal, Donny Pangilinan and Zephanie left the show.
-They were signed up by independent television producer Brightlight Productions for new shows that air on TV5 under a blocktime agreement between the network and the aforementioned production company.
-Manahan produced the daily noontime show Lunch Out Loud that is hosted by Crawford and also directed the now-defunct Sunday noontime show Sunday Noontime Live! headlined by Piolo Pascual, Catriona Gray, Maja Salvador, Donny Pangilinan and Jake Ejercito.
-Joane Laygo, who has been directing the show since the 2018 reformat, became the permanent main director of the said show.
+In September 2020, ASAPs main director Johnny Manahan and cast members Piolo Pascual, Billy Crawford, Maja Salvador, Catriona Gray, Maris Racal, Donny Pangilinan, and Zephanie left the show.
+They were signed by independent television producer Brightlight Productions for new shows that would air on TV5 under a blocktime agreement between the network and the aforementioned production company.
+Manahan produced the daily noontime show Lunch Out Loud that would be hosted by Crawford and also directed the now-defunct Sunday noontime show Sunday Noontime Live! headlined by Piolo Pascual, Catriona Gray, Maja Salvador, Donny Pangilinan, and Jake Ejercito.
+Joane Laygo, who had been directing the show since the 2018 reformat, became the permanent main director of the show.

-On October 11, 2020, the show went back on free TV via the newly launched A2Z Channel 11 under a blocktime agreement between the network and religious broadcaster, ZOE Broadcasting Network.
-Also, on the same day, the show returned to the 12:00 PM timeslot.
+On October 11, 2020, the show went back on free TV via the newly launched A2Z Channel 11 under a blocktime agreement between the network and religious broadcaster ZOE Broadcasting Network.
+Also on the same day, the show returned to the 12:00 pm timeslot.

-On January 24, 2021, the show began airing its simulcast as a blocktimer on TV5 as part of a reported partnership between ABS-CBN and Cignal TV, which handles TV5's programming, replacing Sunday Noontime Live!.
+On January 24, 2021, ASAP Natin 'To began airing its simulcast as a blocktimer on TV5, replacing TV5's Sunday Noontime Live!, until December 28, 2025, as part of a reported partnership between ABS-CBN and Cignal TV, which handles TV5's programming.
 Despite this development, the show continued airing on A2Z Channel 11, Kapamilya Channel, and Kapamilya Online Live.

-In March 2021, certain performers who were part of Sunday Noontime Live!, such as Donny Pangilinan, Maris Racal and Zephanie returned to ASAP after their stint in the said show.
+In March 2021, certain performers who were part of Sunday Noontime Live!, such as Donny Pangilinan, Maris Racal, and Zephanie, returned to ASAP after their stint in the former show.